cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     worldToIndex: mat4
 }

-// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageVolumeModifiedEvent = CustomEvent_2<ImageVolumeModifiedEventDetail>

-// Warning: (ae-missing-release-tag) "ImageVolumeModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageVolumeModifiedEventDetail = {
     imageVolume: IImageVolume
     FrameOfReferenceUID: string
 }

-// Warning: (ae-missing-release-tag) "IRegisterImageLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 interface IRegisterImageLoader {
     // (undocumented)
     registerImageLoader: (scheme: string, imageLoader: ImageLoaderFn) => void }

-// Warning: (ae-missing-release-tag) "IRenderingEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface IRenderingEngine {
     // (undocumented)